sitaramp/dotfiles-local/README.md

 `git clone --recursive https://github.com/sitaramp/dotfiles-local ~/dotfiles-local

-4. Create a new Zsh configuration
+4. Create a new zsh configuration

 5. Set Zsh as your default shell:
 ```